 While I received plenty of beatings, both inside and outside my home, I was not a fighter.
 Johnny on the other hand never backed away from a fight.
 One day in a field close to home, I watched him square off with another boy.
 Fists were flying.
 One thing I noticed was that although Johnny was crying, he kept swinging away.
 I do not remember the outcome of that scrape but I remember being duly impressed with Johnny.

-Deep into winter a couple years later, Johnny and I went ice-skating on a lake a couple miles from home.
+Johnny and I went ice-skating on a lake a couple miles from home.
 By then he was getting to be quite a bit stouter than me and that may have had something to due with the outcome of this adventure.
 He suddenly plunged through the ice up to his armpits.
 With amazing vigor he extricated himself from the icy water and we struck out for home.
 I can still hear us laughing as his clothes started to crack and freeze as we trudged on.

 Eventually high school came along and we drifted into different circles of friends.
 He was a strapping lad, all about football and physical sports, while I still weighed about 90 pounds.
 He was a popular guy and went to the prom with one of the prettiest girls in our class.